yuneta/c-core/README.rst

 License
 -------

-Copyright (c) 2012-2019 Niyamaka.
+Licensed under the  `The MIT License <http://www.opensource.org/licenses/mit-license>`_.

-c-core is released under terms of `The MIT License <http://www.opensource.org/licenses/mit-license>`_
+See LICENSE.txt in the source distribution for details.